coil-kt/coil/docs/recipes.md

 imageLoader.execute(request)
 ```

-Or you can create an [`Interceptor`](https://square.github.io/okhttp/interceptors/) that sets headers for every request executed by your `ImageLoader`:
+Or you can create an OkHttp [`Interceptor`](https://square.github.io/okhttp/interceptors/) that sets headers for every request executed by your `ImageLoader`:

 ```kotlin
 class ResponseHeaderInterceptor(